-Occidental students awarded funds by the college for research or internships abroad during the winter, spring or summer breaks must thoroughly prepare for their independent abroad experience.
-Preparation before you go will ensure a safe, healthy and rewarding experience.
+Occidental students awarded funds by the college for independent research projects, community placements, internships or projects abroad during the winter, spring or summer breaks must thoroughly prepare for their independent abroad experience.
+Preparation will ensure a safe, healthy and rewarding experience.

 REQUIRED: Students who participate in research projects, community placements or project work abroad must complete the Mandatory Online Clearance Process one month prior to departure.
 For exceptions on the deadline, please contact the International Programs.
 Please note: Placements facilitated by an Oxy professor and anytime there is OXY funding involved-even when the experiences are not for credit we require the documents listed below.

 Click here to complete Mandatory Online Clearance Process